andygeers/psalm-27-stronghold-tutorial/README.md

 by armies, we're going to add some soldiers marching back and forth.

 * Start with a sprite for the first two soldiers, with the ``||variables(sprites):set sprite to||`` block.
-You'll need to create a new variable for each one, and make sure you set them to be of type "Enemy".
+You'll need to create a new variable for each one, and make sure you set them to be of kind "Enemy".
 * For each one, ``||sprites:set bounce on wall||`` to ON.
 * Set the initial position: ``||sprites:set position||``.
 Try 25, 20 for the first one, and 71, 78 for the second one.
 * Set an initial velocity (speed): ``||sprites:set velocity||``.
 Try 0, -42 for the first and 0, -72 for the second.
 That means that the second one will move faster than the second.